HeljaeRaeisaenen/ohte-harjoitusty-/README.md

 ## Installing and terminal commands
 The program can be installed from the previous section titled Release.

-To have it work properly, you must have poetry installed:
+To have it work properly, you must have poetry installed in the program folder:

 `poetry install`